2022 dates coming soon. This page is being updated, please bear with us

 You are encouraged to do yoga asanas and meditation or be mindful when others are practising that your activities are peaceful, even if you are somewhere else on the property.

-Contrary to what we would normally want at this time, it’s great if you can arrive by car.
 On public transport, from Exeter you can take a small train to Morchard Road, or buses to either North Tawton or Morchard Road (a stop called the Devonshire Dumpling).
 We will do our best to pick you up and drop you off on arrival/departure.

 This retreat place is a little remote in a traditional farming area – perfect for a retreat place!
 A 30 minute walk will take you to a bus stop and from there you can go to Exeter, the cathedral town for Devon, the nearest market towns of Okehampton or Crediton, or towards the seaside town of Barnstaple on the north coast, but buses are few and far between.
 There are nice walks and nearest villages with (very limited) shops are about 4 miles away, so an 8 mile round trip would take a long time.